Starting School

 There is considerable variation in the way autistic children’s brains work.
 For this reason, it is important that a child is provided with individualised support to help them access and participate in learning at school, and feel a sense of belonging.

-However, autistic children may also have exceptional strengths, including:
+Autistic children may also have exceptional strengths, including:

 • strong visual skills and ability to pay attention to detail